How can I structure my document to make it more accessible?

 - Cited Work - Visually, text is italicized.

 - "Inline Quotation" - This signifies inline quoted text.

-- Language: RTL - Indicates that the language reads from right to left.
+- Language: RTL - This indicates that the language reads from right to left.
 Some examples of RTL languages include Hebrew and Arabic.

-- Language: LTR - Indicates that the language reads from left to right.
+- Language: LTR - This indicates that the language reads from left to right.
 English is an example of an LTR language.

 If you are curious to see what these do, add one and switch to Source view.
 The Inline Quotation style will use <q>, which will signify the opening of an inline quotation.
 Cited Work will create an element that presents itself as such.
 Conversely, avoid using these special formats to achieve a typographical effect.
 For example, Cited Work produces italic text, but it would be confusing to a screen reader if you used it just to italicize text for emphasis.